What is the Hawaiian Airlines Diamond Head Classic?

-The tournament is now heading into its eighth year, having tipped off for the first time in 2009.
+The tournament is now heading into its ninth year, having tipped off for the first time in 2009.
 The Big West is the host conference and the University of Hawai’i is its representative each year in the Hawaiian Airlines Diamond Head Classic.

 Where and when will the games be played in 2019?

 Games will be played at the Stan Sheriff Center in Honolulu, where it has become a holiday tradition on the island of O’ahu.
 The games will be played December 22, 23, and 25.
 For game times and television network information will be available next fall.